- Jasenka Gudelj (University of Zagreb)

 - Anita Ruso (postdoctoral researcher)

-Anita Ruso received her PhD in 2016 from the EPHE, Sorbonne, co-tutored with the University of Zagreb, with the thesis entitled State architects in the Republic of Ragusa from 1667 until 1808, supervisors Prof. Sabine Frommel and Prof. Jasenka Gudelj.
+Anita Ruso received her PhD in 2016 from the EPHE, PSL University Paris, co-tutored with the University of Zagreb, with the thesis entitled State architects in the Republic of Ragusa from 1667 until 1808, supervisors Prof. Sabine Frommel and Prof. Jasenka Gudelj.
 She has been awarded research and study grants from the ERASMUS programme, the French Government, Open Society Institute, region “Ile de France-Paris” and the French School at Rome.
 Her publications include: Artistic and Diplomatic Exchange between the Republic of Ragusa (Dubrovnik) and Serenissima – Shaping Identity through Architecture of the church of Saint Blaise, in thematic volume of Euroacademia [in press]; Relation entre l’environnement économique et la production architecturale dans la ville de Dubrovnik du 17e au 18e siècles, Il Capitale Cuturale 8, 2014, pp. 349-366; Tiskani renesansni traktati o arhitekturi u Dubrovniku, Peristil, 56, 2013, pp. 101-112 (with Jasenka Gudelj).